rohayanti/Artificial-Intelligent/Questions/Topic2.md

    |  1  |  1  |  0  |      0       |
    |  1  |  1  |  1  |      1       |

 In the truth table, 'p,' 'q,' and 'r' represent the values of the statements 'eggs,' 'cereal,' and 'toast,' respectively.
-The expression (p ∨ q) ∧ r represents the statement 'my breakfast is either eggs or cereal, and toast,' with 1 indicating true and 0 indicating false for each combination of values.
+The expression (p ∨ q) ∧ r represents the statement 'my breakfast is either eggs or cereal and toast,' with 1 indicating true and 0 indicating false for each combination of values.

 c.
 Write the English sentence for (p AND q) OR r

    **Answer:** "My breakfast is both eggs and cereal, or it is toast."

 d.
 Write the English sentence for (NOT p) OR q

    **Answer:** "I do not have eggs for breakfast, or I have cereal for breakfast."